top of page

 GR_4_Turcato Central School plant.png

-Our Spuds in Tubs program was designed to connect students with their local food system and help them develop a deeper appreciation for where their food comes from.
+The Spuds in Tubs program is designed to connect students with their local food system and help them develop a deeper appreciation for where their food comes from.
 Students will learn about the history and culture of potatoes, as well as the importance of supporting local farmers and sustainable food systems.
 The program encourages collaboration and creativity, and students will have the satisfaction of watching their hard work pay off with a bountiful harvest!

 WHO: